mistertest/cloud-choice/README.md

 At the beginning of the project and in its Beta version, only the **Geforce Now API** is available.

-Soon and gradually, Cloud-choice will integrate the game listing APIs of all existing cloud gaming services:
+Soon and gradually, Cloud-choice will integrate the game listing APIs (unofficial) of all existing cloud gaming services:

  - Gforce Now
 - Stadia